 – Peel carrots and celery, chop both very fine; clean leek and cut in very small rings.

-- Wash parsley, pat it dry on kitchen cloth or spin it, then chop it fine.
+– Wash parsley, pat it dry on kitchen cloth or spin it, then chop very fine.

 – Heat 40 g butter and saute vegetable until leek is looking somewhat transparent.
 Let cool off.